 How to apply and the processing procedures

 The application forms for Import Permits are found here.
-The forms may be faxed to (012) 394 0517 or delivered directly to the office.
-The office address is found here.
+Applications can be emailed to the respective officials as per the contact list or delivered directly to the office, the office address is found here.

 The turnaround time for processing applications is, on average, three to five working days.
 In some instances, the applications require support documentation from other departments (DEA, Mineral Resources Energy, Agriculture, Forestry and Fisheries, NRCS and SAPS), depending on the product in question.